-Water heater installation is one of the most common home improvements, and costs an average $850-1,100.
+Currently, the cost to replace hot water heater ranges from $850 to $1,100.
 Installing a tankless water heater is more expensive; you can end up spending up to $3,500.

-However, price should not be your only consideration when you are looking for a new water heater.
-Think about your household size, water usage patterns, energy costs and fuel preferences.
+However, hot water heater prices should not be your only consideration when you are looking for a device.
+Its is very important to think about your household size, water usage patterns, energy costs and fuel preferences.

 Popular hot water heaters are available as traditional storage tanks or tankless devices, and they can be powered by gas, electricity or solar energy.